apphp/js-object-resolver/README.md

 ```

 ### setNestedProperty(obj, path, value)
-Set a deeply nested property in an object
+Set a deeply nested property in an object (mutates the original object)

+Behavior notes:
+- Mutates `obj` in place; returns `undefined`
+- Creates missing intermediate objects on the path when needed
+- `path` may be a dot-separated string or an array of keys
+- Throws an error for invalid path type (not string/array)
+- Throws an error for protected keys: `__proto__`, `constructor`, `prototype`
+- Supports numeric object keys; limited bracket-style handling is supported by current implementation
 ```js
 const prop = resolver.setNestedProperty(obj, 'user.profile.name', 'John Doe');
 ```

 ### deleteNestedProperty(obj, path)
-Delete a deeply nested property in an object
+Delete a deeply nested property in an object (mutates the original object)

+Behavior notes:
+- Mutates `obj` in place; returns `undefined`
+- If `obj` is `null` or not an object, it does nothing
+- If any intermediate path segment is missing, it exits early (no throw)
+- For array targets, it removes items via `splice(index, 1)`
+- For object targets, it uses `delete` on the last key
 ```js
 const prop = resolver.deleteNestedProperty(obj, 'user.profile.name', 'John Doe');
 ```